microsoft/MixedReality-WebRTC/README.md

 ### Core WebRTC

 [**Visual Studio 2017**](http://dev.windows.com/downloads) is required to compile the core WebRTC implementation from Google.
-Having the MSVC v141 toolchain installed inside another version of Visual Studio is unfortunately not enough, the actual IDE needs to be installed for the detection script to work.
-This is a limitation of the Google build scripts.
+Having the MSVC v141 toolchain installed inside another version of Visual Studio is unfortunately not enough (see [this issue](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/175)), the actual IDE needs to be installed for the detection script to work.
 Selecting the **C++ Workload** alone is enough.
 If compiling for ARM or ARM64 architecture though, check the **Visual C++ compilers and libraries for ARM(64)** optional individual component.

 The **Windows SDK 10.0.17134** (also called 1803, or April 2018) is required to compile the Google WebRTC core implementation ([archive download](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)).